 When should you redesign your logo?
 First, logos are like any other form of advertising; a professional logo design communicates your online brand.
-Furthermore, symbols also have a shelf life, and all major companies have changed their logo to some degree over the years, i.e., Star Bucks, Walmart, Google, Yahoo, Ford, Coke, McDonald’s, and many others.
+Furthermore, symbols also have a shelf life, and all major companies, such as Star Bucks, Walmart, Google, Yahoo, Ford, Coke, McDonald’s, and many others, have changed their logos to some degree over the years.

 EARLY LOGO BEGINNINGS

-The history of logo design and logos dates back to ancient Greece. “logo” means a name, symbol, or trademark designed for easy recognition.
+The Ancient Egyptians were among the first to use symbols when they developed hieroglyphics around 3200 BC.
+A “logo” is a name, symbol, or trademark for easy recognition.
 Moreover, logos as brands have existed as long as traders and merchants have existed.

-Also, logos can be traced back to the thirteenth century.
-For example, they include mason marks, goldsmith marks, papermakers’ and watermarks for the nobility, and printers’ marks.
+Logos can also be traced back to the thirteenth century.
+For example, they include Mason’s marks, Goldsmith’s marks, papermakers’ and watermarks for the nobility, and printers’ marks.

 WHY DO LOGOS CHANGE?